 - 4 1/2 ounces grenadine

 - 3 oranges, sliced thinly and quartered

-Combine all ingredients in a punch bowl and stir to combine.
+Combine the spiced rum, pineapple juice, mango juice, Sprite, grenadine and oranges in a punch bowl and stir to combine.

 Serve in punch glasses filled with ice.